aff3ct/aff3ct/doc/sphinx/source/simulation/parameters/sim/sim.rst

 ``--sim-stats``
 """""""""""""""

-Displays the statistics module by module noise point after noise point.
+Display the statistics module by module noise point after noise point.
 Statistics show the time used by each module in the simulation, the throughput and latency (min, max and average) by task.